Skip to content

 Creating a Docker Package

 Using Scarf, users can pull your Docker container images via Scarf Gateway using your custom domain.
+Scarf Gateway is a service that provides a central access point to your containers and packages, no matter where you host them.

-3. In the first drop-down click on the package type you would like to create.
-For this section you will click Docker.
+3. In the first dropdown, click on the package type you would like to create.
+For this section, you will click Docker.
 Enter the docker pull command

 4. Enter the current pull command for your Docker container.
 The Docker command for the hello-world package is docker pull hello-world.